mitsuba-renderer/enoki/docs/intro.rst

 numerical code.
 It is implemented as a set of header files with no dependencies other than a sufficiently C++14-capable compiler (GCC, Clang, Intel C++ Compiler 2016, Visual Studio 2017).
-Enoki code reduces to efficient SIMD instructions available on modern processor architectures (AVX512, AVX2, AVX, FMA, BMI, F16C, and SSE4.2), and it generates scalar fallback code if no vector instructions are present.
+Enoki code reduces to efficient SIMD instructions available on modern processor architectures (**Intel**: AVX512, AVX2, AVX, FMA, BMI, F16C, and SSE4.2, **ARMv8**: 64-bit NEON), and it generates scalar fallback code if no vector instructions are present.

 Motivation
 ----------